Owning a vacation rental or a cabin is like any other business. There are real costs involved.

 When it comes to pillows, versatility is a key factor.
 With sheets, everyone has a common preference – soft.
 Pillows are quite the opposite.
 Some people like soft, others firm or medium.
 Some people prefer down or feather filled, others are allergic.

-As far as fill material goes, hypoallergenic polyester filled pillows are probably the best choice.
+As far as fill material goes, hypoallergenic polyester-filled pillows are probably the best choice.
 Down or feather allergies are very common, and besides that, not everyone prefers down.
-Some people actually prefer the squishy comfort that poly fill provides.
-The safest bet are polyester filled pillows.
+Some people actually prefer the squishy comfort that polyfill provides.

 If you are furnishing on a budget, go with a medium support pillow.
 They are perfect for back sleepers, and will also satisfy most side sleepers as well.